OASBO/OSBA/BASA Winter School Finance Workshop 2023-2024

 Katie Johnson, Esq.

-Deputy Executive Director, OASBO
+Executive Director, OASBO

-Katie also serves on boards and committees focused on public finance, including serving as a member on the Finance and Appropriations Committee for Columbus City School District, as Treasurer of the Confluence Community Authority, and as President of the Ohio Chapter of Women in Public Finance.
+Katie also serves on boards and committees focused on public finance, including serving as a member on the Finance and Appropriations Committee for Columbus City School District, as Treasurer of the Confluence Community Authority, and as past President of the Ohio Chapter of Women in Public Finance.

 Jennifer Hogue